-Boasting menus from chefs at French Laundry, vegetarian mealkit startup Simple Feast hits the U.S. – TechCrunch
+Boasting menus from chefs at French Laundry, vegetarian meal kit startup Simple Feast hits the US – TechCrunch

 The European startup is looking to take a page from the shouty LIVEKINDLY Collective playbook and take on the U.S. market with gourmet prepared meals that come with a gourmet price tag and a mission to make Americans eat less meat by proffering more tasty and delicious vegetarian options.

-It’s a strategy that netted LIVEKINDLY Collective’s business $335 million in a recent round of funding, making it one of the most well capitalized new entrants in the vegetarian food brand category.
+It’s a strategy that netted LIVEKINDLY Collective’s business $335 million in a recent round of funding, making it one of the most well-capitalized new entrants in the vegetarian food brand category.

 “There’s a general health problem that’s coming mostly from what we put in our mouth,” said Jakob Jønck, the company’s co-founder and chief executive.

-For folks in the U.S. who can afford it, Simple Feast is offering packaged meal kits with menus developed by chefs from some of the world’s highest end restaurants — place like French Laundry in California or Noma in Norway, where meals can run roughly $350 per-person.
+For folks in the U.S. who can afford it, Simple Feast is offering packaged meal kits with menus developed by chefs from some of the world’s highest-end restaurants — places like French Laundry in California or Noma in Norway, where meals can run roughly $350 per person.

-A selection of three prepared meals for two-to-three people will run customers around $98 per-week and for a family of four or five that number jumps to $159 per-week.
+A selection of three prepared meals for two-to-three people will run customers around $98 per week; for a family of four or five, that number jumps to $159 per week.

-Simple Feast’s foray into the US market represents just a small portion of the company’s total offerings.
-In the Nordic region the company offers about 30 different products all targeting people who want to reduce the amount of meat they eat.
+Simple Feast’s foray into the U.S. market represents just a small portion of the company’s total offerings.
+In the Nordic region the company offers about 30 products, all targeting people who want to reduce the amount of meat they eat.

 Investors certainly love the company’s offering, because, as Jønck says, the products probably represent the highest margin in the meal kit category.